Embed Code

-Cannabinoid hyperemesis syndrome (CHS) is recurrent nausea, vomiting, and cramping abdominal pain that can occur due to prolonged, high-dose cannabis use.
-These symptoms may be relieved temporarily by taking a hot shower or bath.
-Complications may include kidney failure and electrolyte problems, and the condition can be fatal if not properly managed.
+Cannabinoid hyperemesis syndrome (CHS) is recurrent nausea, vomiting, and cramping abdominal pain that can occur due to cannabis use.

 Cannabinoid hyperemesis syndrome (CHS) | |